hesbonangwenyi606/Full-Stack-Prototype/README.md

 5. Switch back to the **Admin Dashboard**:
    - Show that the summary totals and transaction table have updated.
    - Scroll through the recent activity feed.
-6. Briefly explain your architecture choices using `docs/architecture.md` as your talk
+6. Briefly explain your architecture choices using `docs/architecture.md` as your